portfolio-performance/portfolio-help/docs/en/getting-started/installation.md

 # Windows
 You can download the compressed *Zip-file* and extract it in a directory at your choice.
 Even a portable USB-stick (about 250 MB free space) is fine (run from stick).

-# Windows
-You can download the compressed *Zip-file* and extract it in a directory at your choice.
-Even a portable USB-stick (about 250 MB free space) is fine (run from stick).

 You can also download the Windows - Installer (setup.exe).
 On Windows 11, you get a security warning about the dangers of running an exe-file.
 After that, double clicking on this file, will start the installation.
 You can change the destination folder.
 By default, the c:\user directory is taken.
 You need about 200 MB of free space (see figure 2).

 ![Fig 2: Windows Installer dialog box.](images/installation-win-installer-path.png) { .pp-figure}